This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids reduce inflammation and can help your joint stiffness and pain during gout attacks.

-For tophi that are painful or infected, you may need surgery called a bone graft.
+called a bone graft may be needed for tophi that are painful or infected.
 Bone in the joint may be replaced with bone taken from another place in your body.
 Ask your healthcare provider for more information about bone graft surgery.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Gout (Inpatient Care)